zamazan4ik/awesome-pgo/article/article.md

 ### Explore PGO for gamedev domain

-TODO: write where performance can be valuable for gamedev domain: developer productivy (faster code-test loops), better drivers (CPU part), lowering systems requirement, battery life (steam deck and mobile gaming domains)

 For now, PGO is rarely mentioned with games.
+It's a bit sad to see since performance (even if we are talking only about CPU part of it) is still important for games: better battery life (smartphones and consoles like Steam Deck), lowering CPU system requirements, higher FPS (where the CPU part is a bottleneck), increased game developer productivity during the game development process - I can imagine many things!
 The only known to me case is the talk from GDC 2023 "Squeezing out the last 5% of performance: AGDE, profile-guided optimization, and automation" ([Youtube](https://www.youtube.com/watch?v=CNbpFTyHOe8)) - it mentions [this](https://developer.android.com/games/agde/pgo-overview) PGO guide in the Android Game Development Extension (AGDE) documentation.
 It's great to see PGO mentions in such places!
 Fun fact: even such proficient in PGO companies like Google sometimes [have](https://issuetracker.google.com/issues/315487999) mistakes in their PGO-related documentation!

 One of the interesting areas here - game engine optimization with PGO.